-Causes both preprocessor lines and the lines deleted by preprocessing to be retained in the output source as comments marked with the special string "-!".
+Causes both preprocessor lines and the lines deleted by preprocessing to be retained in the output source as comments marked with the special string "--! ".
 This option will result in line numbers being preserved in the output file.

 Causes comments to be scanned.
 Normally comments are ignored by gnatprep.
 If this option is specified, then comments are scanned and any \$symbol substitutions performed as in program text.
-This is particularly useful when structured comments are used (e.g., when writing programs in the SPARK dialect of Ada).
+This is particularly useful when structured comments are used (e.g., for programs written in a pre-2014 version of the SPARK Ada subset).
 Note that this switch is not available when doing integrated preprocessing (it would be useless in this context since comments are ignored by the compiler in any case).

--Dsymbol=value
+-Dsymbol[=value]

-Defines a new preprocessing symbol, associated with value.
+Defines a new preprocessing symbol with the specified value.
 If no value is given on the command line, then symbol is considered to be True.
 This switch can be used in place of a definition file.

-Causes a $Source_Reference$ pragma to be generated that references the original input file, so that error messages will use the file name of this original file.
+Causes a Source\Reference pragma to be generated that references the original input file, so that error messages will use the file name of this original file.
 The use of this switch implies that preprocessor lines are not to be removed from the file, so its use will force -b mode if -c has not been specified explicitly.

 Note that if the file to be preprocessed contains multiple units, then it will be necessary to gnatchop the output file from gnatprep.
-If a Source_Reference pragma is present in the preprocessed file, it will be respected by gnatchop -r so that the final chopped files will correctly refer to the original input source file for gnatprep.
+If a Source\Reference pragma is present in the preprocessed file, it will be respected by gnatchop -r so that the final chopped files will correctly refer to the original input source file for gnatprep.